Entrepreneur to the Core.

 All of 2020...

-I pressed forward with building the LORA Bloom brand.
-It wasn't easy, but with clever marketing and sales strategies, plus having several strong local partnerships, LORA Bloom earned enough to keep the lights on.
+In spite of Covid, I pressed on building the LORA Bloom brand.
+It wasn't easy but clever marketing and sales strategies, plus having several strong local partnerships, LORA Bloom managed to keep the lights on.
 That year, I even made the cover of 425 Business Magazine and landed the largest single sale in business history.
-But, by the spring of 2021, it became clear LORA Bloom was running out of steam.
-With the shutdown of the economy, consumers were shopping local more than ever and First & Bloom resumed business again.
+However by spring of 2021, it became clear LORA Bloom ran out of steam.
+Then something interesting happened - everyone wanted local products and services!

 -